kdoore/CS2335-Gitbook/getting-started-v2/minigamemanagerv1-oct7.md

 This is the code covered Oct 7th.
 See [link ](/minigamemanager.md)for screenshots of gameObject hierarchy required to use this script.

-This script is placed on the MiniGameManager(Empty GameObject)
+This script is placed on the MiniGameManager(Empty GameObject) This script requires that you create a [Utility.cs script](/utility-class.md).

 ```
 using System.Collections;